 This course focuses on the scrub and circulating role of the surgical technologist with a strong emphasis on the intraoperative and post-operative roles.
 Diagnostic procedures, hemostasis, suture material, surgical needles, stapling equipment, dressings, and post-operative wound care are covered.
+Preoperative case management will continue with transition into intraoperative and post-operative case management skills.
 Application of knowledge and skills occurs in the surgical technology laboratory, in addition to recognition of instrumentation found in laparoscopic, gynecological, and general surgery major and minor surgical trays.
 Students must register for the laboratory co-requisite and successfully complete both components.